 See ‘A note about penalty units’ at the start of this book.

 If the council does not take action within a reasonable time of you having notified it of the nuisance, you can take action under the PHW Act against the person responsible for the nuisance.
 You have to do this at your own cost at first.
 If the court agrees with you, you will probably get most of your money back, but if the court doesn’t agree with you, you may have to pay the other person’s costs (s 63).

-People who light fires on their properties that spread and damage, destroy or endanger someone else’s property may be committing an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). against the Summary Offences Act 1966 (Vic) (‘SO Act’) (s 11).
+People who light fires on their properties that spread and damage, destroy or endanger someone else’s property may be committing an offence against the Summary Offences Act 1966 (Vic) (‘SO Act’) (s 11).
 The same applies to people who leave fires on their properties before the fires are completely extinguished.

-People are allowed to light fires that might be dangerous if they only burn straw, stubble, grass, weeds or other inflammable Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. of a limited size, and if they let their neighbours know beforehand.
+People are allowed to light fires that might be dangerous if they only burn straw, stubble, grass, weeds or other inflammable material of a limited size, and if they let their neighbours know beforehand.